FedeDP/ncursesFM/README.md

 * If executed on a X screen, and xdg-open is found, ncursesFM will open files with xdg-open.
 Otherwise, it will use $editor (config file defined) var.
 It fallbacks to environment $EDITOR if none is set.
 * Stats support (permissions and sizes).
+* It monitors inotify to check for fs events in current directories (eg: file removed).
+This way, if you create/remove/modify a file from another fm/command line, your changes will show up in ncursesFM.
 * Bookmarks support: it will load bookmarks from $HOME/.config/user-dirs.dirs and $HOME/.config/ncursesFM-bookmarks.
 You can add whatever type of file you wish as bookmark from within ncursesFM.
 You can remove bookmarks too.
 * Search support: it will search your string in current directory tree.
 It can search your string inside archives too.